bllanos/image-annealing/README.md

 - An initial [permutation](#permutations)
 - A [displacement goal](#displacement-goals)
-- A sequence of swap passes to perform
+- A sequence of swap patterns to evaluate
 - A swap cost threshold that determines whether a given swap of two pixels will be accepted

-The swap operation outputs a [permutation](#permutations) by swapping adjacent pixels of the input [permutation](#permutations) so that the permutation is more similar to the input [displacement goal](#displacement-goals).
+The swap operation outputs a [permutation](#permutations) by swapping pixels of the input [permutation](#permutations) so that the permutation is more similar to the input [displacement goal](#displacement-goals).
 If requested, the operation can also output the number of swaps that were accepted.

-There are four possible swap passes:
+A swap pattern is a vector defining the relative position of the pixel to swap with the current pixel.
+Any vector can be used, but there are four predefined swap patterns for convenience:

-1. `Horizontal`: Swaps pixels at even `x` coordinates with their neighbors to the right
+1. `Right`: Swaps pixels at even `x` coordinates with their neighbors to the right (swap vector `[1, 0]`)
-2. `Vertical`: Swaps pixels at even `y` coordinates with their neighbors below
+2. `Up`: Swaps pixels at even `y` coordinates with their neighbors above (swap vector `[0, -1]`)
-3. `OffsetHorizontal`: Swaps pixels at even `x` coordinates with their neighbors to the left
+3. `Left`: Swaps pixels at even `x` coordinates with their neighbors to the left (swap vector `[-1, 0]`)
-4. `OffsetVertical`: Swaps pixels at even `y` coordinates with their neighbors above
+4. `Down`: Swaps pixels at even `y` coordinates with their neighbors below (swap vector `[0, 1]`)

 #### Permute

 The permute operation takes a [permutation](#permutations), and an [image](#images).
 It outputs an [image](#images) that is the result of permuting the input [image](#images) according to the input [permutation](#permutations).

-#### Validate permutation

-The validate permutation operation takes a [vector field](#vector-fields), and checks whether it satisfies [permutation](#permutations) constraints.

 ## Vision and future development